Edit on GitHub

 {% endif %}

-The {% set %} tag can be used to set variables inside the template.
+For example, the {% set %} tag can be used to set variables inside the template, which can then be used later on in the same template.

 {% set activePage = 'blog' %}

-Tags can take on many different syntaxes and are listed under the Tags section.
+Tags can take on many different signatures and are listed under the Tags section.

 Filters